 About Me

-I am a Ph.D. student in the Department of Economics at Johns Hopkins University.
+I am an Assistant Professor at the Department of Economics at the Orfalea College of Business at Cal Poly.
+I received my Ph.D. in Economics from the Johns Hopkins University.
 My research interests are in microeconomic and statistical theory with a focus on model misspecification, social learning, and decision theory.
-I am on the 2023-24 job market.

 Working Papers